OpenMPDK/dss-ansible/README.md

     python3 get-pip.py
     python3 -m pip install "ansible>=2.9,<2.10"

+note: If using Python 3.6, use the following get-pip URL instead: https://bootstrap.pypa.io/pip/3.6/get-pip.py

 Additionally, ensure that the following python modules are installed on the Ansible host:

     python3 -m pip install "netaddr>=0.8.0"